Pulling it all together: Planned Value to Delivery

 Article summary

-DevStride solves what can otherwise be a significant project and portfolio management challenge: the idea of value delivery (what’s being accomplished or delivered) vs. team execution (who’s working on what and when), which may just be moving parts of the overall value delivery.
+DevStride solves what can otherwise be a significant project and portfolio management challenge: the idea of value delivery (what’s being accomplished or delivered) vs. team execution (who’s working on what and when), which may represent several moving parts in the overall portfolio of work.

 Mistaking one for the other leads to misaligned boards, poor reporting, and eventually rework.

-DevStride provides dual lenses through Worktreams and Boards:
+DevStride provides dual lenses through Planning Value in Workstreams and Planning Delivery in Boards:

 Value Delivery View (Workstreams): What are we trying to accomplish as a business?

-Execution View (Boards): What are our teams doing to accomplish it and when?
+Execution View (Boards): What are our various working groups doing to accomplish it and when?

 Real-World Use Cases: